 Enforcing Current Child Support Orders

-Many individuals already have a child support court order in place, but are having problems getting the other party to pay.
-In other situations, a party may not be able to make payments due to unforeseen circumstances and the other spouse is denying visitation rights or access to your child.
+Many individuals already have a child support court order in place but are having problems getting the other party to pay.
+In different situations, a party may not be able to make payments due to unforeseen circumstances, and the other spouse is denying visitation rights or access to your child.
 Determining child support can also call paternity into question.